LionelJouin/meridio-2.x/docs/readme.md

 Another potential challenge with this solution is that upon Meridio 2.x uninstallation, network configurations may remain on the application pod.
 However, they can be easily removed by clearing the corresponding pod annotations.

+Such solution which relies on adding and removing `NetworkAttachmentDefinition` with MACVLAN CNI alongside the SBR CNI is necessary because CNI does not have any concept of update.
+Only `ADD` and `DEL` operations are available in CNI, therefore Multus and the Multus-Dynamic-Networks-Controller can only add and del `NetworkAttachmentDefinition` on a pod.
+Relying on MACVLAN on top of the secondary network interface is a solution to add and remove VIPs and SBRs without any interference with the secondary network interface and with the previously configured VIPs and SBRs.

 Adopting this approach also implies that other secondary network providers must support dynamic network attachment, which would require additional development effort for each supported solution.

 To perform these operations, a new controller requires access to a set of Kubernetes API resources: